hernantz/blog/content/its-the-competition-stupid.md

 http://blog.ycombinator.com/moving-forward-on-basic-income
 http://www.nytimes.com/2016/06/01/business/economy/universal-basic-income-poverty.html

 The government can default but not disappear.
 That is not fair with other competitors.

-> To have progress, you want a system that is competitive, not one that is dominated by a single power.
->
-> <cite>Joel Mokyr, [Why the Industrial Revolution didn't happen in China][5]</cite>.
+Every policy that any organization imposes is an experiment basically.
+If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
+Governments make decisions that are difficult in nature (regulate how people's live), which is very dangerous if there is only one choice.

+See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
+Unforetold consequences of well [intentioned initiatives][7].

-The cost of switching to a different provider of public services is too high and sometimes unaffordable.
+The cost of switching to a different provider of public services is too high and sometimes unaffordable for a member of a society.
 The only choices left are:
 - You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
 - You go outlaw
 - You change your government (if you are luky via elections or, if you are really unluky, via a revolution)

-Governments make decisions that are difficult in nature (regulate how people live), which is very dangerous if there is only one choice.
-See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
-Unforetold consequences of well [intentioned initiatives][7].

 Much more is achieved by lots of trial an error experiments rather than a single big plan